What is open source software?

 Sharing the source code

-Why companies prefer using open source software
+Why use open source software

 Companies prefer open source software to proprietary software for a number of reasons, including: